Suge Knight: End of Death Row Records

+Personal life

+On November 3, 1989, Knight married Sharitha Lee Golden in Las Vegas.

+In October 2023, Suge Knight co-founded a podcast with Breakbeat Media.

 Personal and legal troubles

 1995 convictions

 In a 1995 federal case, Knight pleaded no contest and was sentenced to five years' probation for assaulting two rappers in the summer of 1992 at a Hollywood recording studio.

 1996 probation violation leading to incarceration

-On October 22, 1996, Knight was sent to jail pending a hearing on the probation violation that happened on September 7, 1996 when Suge Knight and his Death Row entourage including Tupac Shakur attacked Orlando Anderson, a Crips gang member.
-Knight was then sentenced to nine years in prison on February 28, 1997 for the probation violation but was granted early release and was let out of FCI Sheridan on August 6, 2001.
+On October 22, 1996, Knight was sent to jail pending a hearing on the probation violation that happened on September 7, 1996, when Suge Knight and his Death Row entourage including Tupac Shakur attacked Orlando Anderson, a Crips gang member.
+Knight was then sentenced to nine years in prison on February 28, 1997, for the probation violation but was granted early release and was let out of FCI Sheridan on August 6, 2001.

 2003 conviction and incarceration

-In 2003, Knight was sent to prison again for violating parole when he struck a parking lot attendant.
+In 2003, Knight was sent to prison again (for ten months) for violating parole when he struck a parking lot attendant, and reoccurring gang affiliation in 2002.
 Death Row's income rapidly declined during Knight's recurrent incarceration.

+2006 dispute with Snoop

 In 2006, Knight was engaged in another dispute with former friend and ex-associate Snoop Dogg after Snoop insulted him in an interview with Rolling Stone magazine.